AIADMK unveils new statue of Jayalalithaa

 A decision to commission a new statue was made following criticism of the existing statue of Jayalalithaa that was unveiled during her 70th birth anniversary in February this year.

 The new statue was unveiled by Chief Minister K Palanisamy and his deputy O Panneerselvam among cheers from party supporters.
+The leaders paid floral tributes to the 'refurbished' statue of Jayalalithaa, in the presence of senior leaders, including MPs and state ministers.

 Also Read Ready for bypolls in Tamil Nadu, Kamal Haasan says on 64th birthday